EmoryMLIP/emory-reu-ret-website/content/authors/enewman/_index.md

 - Mentors
 ---

-Elizabeth Newman is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
-With her advisor, Dr. Lars Ruthotto, her research focuses on developing efficient deep learning algorithms for scientific applications.
+Elizabeth Newman is an Assistant Professor in the Department of Mathematics at Emory University.
+Her research focuses on multilinear algebra and deep learning algorithms for scientific applications.